MINISTRY OF PETROLEUM & NATURAL GAS

 Exemption for Tank Wagons:

-These rules do not apply to tank wagons used for transporting
+- These rules do not apply to tank wagons used for transporting petroleum by rail.

 64. Tank Capacity: